openvinotoolkit/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

   -fg PATH              Path to the face images directory --run_detector        (optional) Use Face Detection model to find faces on
                         the face images, otherwise use full images.
+  --allow_grow          (optional) Flag to allow growing the face database,
+                        in addition allow dumping new faces on disk.
+In that case the user will be asked if he wants to add a specific image to the images gallery (and it leads to automatic dumping images to the same folder on disk).
+                        If it is, then the user should specify the name for the image in the open window and press 'Enter'.
+                        If it's not, then press 'Escape'.
+The user may add new images for the same person by setting the same name in the open window.

 Models:
   -m_fd PATH            Path to the Face Detection model XML file